The Amazon Effect

-While direct mail is a more expensive alternative to email, it can be effective if you are mailing customers who directly bought your product through Amazon.
+While direct mail is a more costly alternative to email, it can very well be an effective channel when you are mailing relevant communications to customers who directly bought your product through Amazon.

 This can offer the ability to initiate a direct, personalized selling relationship with the customers – something that could never be done otherwise.

 In turn, marketers are beginning to use Amazon to generate a large volume of buyers, before converting a steady stream of those customers into your own personal customer base.

 This strategy offers a tremendous opportunity to methodically grow revenue, profits, and loyalty without Amazon pulling the strings and taking all of the credit.